 No. 10: Track how well you’re doing in Screen Time

 After you make some or all of these modifications, you can use Apple’s Screen Time feature to see how well you’re doing.
 It gives you real-time reports on exactly how much time you are spending on your iPhone.
 It also lets you set time limits for various apps, in case you need help weaning yourself off any of them.

-Go to Settings > Screen Time > See All Activity to compare how your screen time changes week by week.
-You can see which apps you spend the most time in, how many times you pick up your phone and which apps send you the most notifications.
+To see how you’re doing, go to Settings > Screen Time > See All Activity to compare how your screen time changes week by week.
+You can see which apps you spend the most time in, how many times you pick up your iPhone, and which apps send you the most notifications.
 Tap the left and right arrows to compare up to four weeks back to see if you’re improving or not.

 As you can see, writing this article early on a Sunday morning, I need to work on my addiction to the Settings app.